-Dr. Neil Tanna has experience in all forms of breast reconstruction.
+Dr. Neil Tanna has experience in all forms of breast reconstruction in Long Island.
 He performs a full range of advanced surgical techniques, including autologous (the woman’s own tissue) or implant-based reconstruction.
 Women interested in autologous microvascular breast reconstruction are candidates for perforator flaps using their own body tissues such as DIEP (abdomen), GAP (buttock), PAP (thigh), TUG (thigh), SIEA (abdomen) or TAP (chest wall) flaps.

 Dr. Tanna has completed extensive training, including a specialized fellowship training in microvascular surgery and advanced breast reconstructive surgery.
 Having completed his training at UCLA and NYU, both high volume breast reconstruction centers, he practices the most modern, advanced techniques in breast reconstruction surgery.
 At this time, Dr. Tanna has vast experience performing breast reconstruction in addition to cosmetic breast surgery, assuring his patients of a natural and safe outcome.

 Some women are candidates for a mastectomy that spares the nipple, areola, and surrounding breast skin, which allows for a very natural appearance when the breast is reconstructed.
 When the cancerous tissue has grown very close to the nipple structure, this may not be an option.
 In either case, Dr. Tanna has the procedures and skills to reconstruct the breasts and the nipple.

 Implant-based breast reconstruction in Long Island may be performed in two stages (tissue expander and implant) or a single stage (direct-to-implant).
 The latest techniques such as preventive mastectomy and reconstruction, nipple- or areola-sparing mastectomy reconstruction, form stable (gummy bear) implant reconstruction, or partial mastectomy reconstruction are procedures performed by Dr. Tanna.